LandOfTheRair/landoftherair-old/README.md

 * `npm run task:items` - this will populate the database with items
 * `npm run task:npcs`  - this will populate the database with npc data
 * `npm run task:drops` - this will populate the database with drop table data
+* `npm run task:macros`- this will generate the macro icon metadata.
+If you add new icons, please only take from [my repository](http://seiyria.com/gameicons-font/).

 ## Making Yourself a GM